BEST 1 DAY IN ABU DHABI ITINERARY

 1 day in Abu Dhabi most likely means you will get there from Dubai as a day trip, or you will have a stopover.
 Here are tips on how to get to the city center from either Abu Dhabi airport or Dubai.

 From Abu Dhabi Airport

 - There is public transportation from the airport in Abu Dhabi.
-Buses take about 40 minutes and costs around $1 (24 hours a day).
+Buses take about 40 minutes and cost around 1€.

 From Dubai to Abu Dhabi

 There are two main ways to visit Abu Dhabi from Dubai – do an independent tour or book a guided tour.